CS 70

 convert meet_turtle.dst meet_turtle.svg

-As you add to each of your functions this week, you should regularly write out your Turtle’s output to a .dst file, convert it to a .svg file, and view it in your browser.
+As you add to each of your functions this week, you should regularly write out your Turtle’s output to a .dst file, convert it to a .svg file, download it, and view it in your browser.

 If everything works as expected, your meet_turtle.svg file should end up looking something like